Difegue/LANraragi/tools/Documentation/api-documentation/archive-api.md

 {% api-method-response-example httpCode=400 %}
 {% api-method-response-example-description %}
 You didn't specify the id parameter, provided a bad progress value, or the server doesn't know how many pages the archive has yet.
+The call can also fail if the server has server-side progress tracking turned off.
 {% endapi-method-response-example-description %}

 ```javascript